renestein/Rstein.AsyncCpp/readme.md

 ## **Task&lt;T&gt;.**
-The Task class represents the result of the execution of the one (usually asynchronous) operation - an instance of the Task contains either return value of the operation or exception or an information that task was cancelled.
+The Task class represents the result of the execution of the one (usually asynchronous) operation - an instance of the Task contains either return value of the operation or exception or information that task was canceled.
 Tasks created by the TaskFactory are 'hot'.
 'Hot' in this context means that the Task Start method is called and the Task is immediately scheduled on Scheduler (~=executor).
 You can 'co_await' Task (preferred) or/and you can use methods from the Task public interface (ContinueWith, Wait, State, IsCompleted, IsFaulted, IsCanceled, Result, Unwrap...).
 The Task supports both the 'awaiter' and the 'promise' concepts.
 * [`Create Task<T> using the TaskFactory (uses default scheduler = ThreadPoolScheduler).`](#TaskFactory-Run)
 * [`Create Task<T> using the TaskFactory and explicit scheduler.`](#TaskFactory-Run-With-Scheduler)